aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_permissions.html.markdown

 # alicloud_cs_kubernetes_permissions

-This resource will help you implement RBAC authorization for the kubernetes cluster.
+This resource will help you implement RBAC authorization for the kubernetes cluster, see [What is kubernetes permissions](https://www.alibabacloud.com/help/en/ack/ack-managed-and-ack-dedicated/developer-reference/api-grantpermissions).

 -> **NOTE:** Please make sure that the target RAM user has been granted a RAM policy with at least read-only permission of the target cluster in the RAM console.
 Otherwise, the `ErrorRamPolicyConfig` error will be returned.
 For more information about how to authorize a RAM user by attaching RAM policies, see [Create a custom RAM policy](https://www.alibabacloud.com/help/doc-detail/86485.htm).